 Demonstrating the benefits of Outotec's products by calculating our handprint

-To show our stakeholders how well outotec’s products and services help the environment, we need to accurately calculate their handprint – in terms of quantifiable positive impacts – as well as their negative footprint, including impacts along the entire supply chain.
+To show our stakeholders the impact of Outotec’s products and services on the environment, we need to accurately calculate the quantifiable positive and negative impacts, including impacts along the entire supply chain.

 When at Outotec we proudly say that our handprint is larger than our footprint, we mean that the positive impacts of our products and services on the environment are demonstrably greater than the negative impacts generated by our operations and our supply chain.
 This is a strong statement that must be backed up by verified data.

 “We have worked for many years to calculate the impacts of our technologies in ways that can be assured by a third party,” explains Dr Ilkka Kojo, Director of Sustainability and Environment at Outotec.
 Life-cycle assessments (LCAs) can be useful tools, though even the best LCA databases are often based on industry averages.
 In the steel industry, Outotec’s technology is used only in one part of the process, whereas published figures for production and environmental impacts cover entire plants.
 In certain areas such as copper production, however, it is possible to get detailed, reliable and comparable information on environmental impacts from producers or research institutes.

 “Industry data is also to a certain extent publicly available in producers’ sustainability reports, which helps us in data collection.
 However, for certain technologies the publicly available data tends to be massive, complex, and seldom comparable.
 For this reason we have been able to get reliable reference data only for seven Outotec technologies so far,” adds Kojo.